 Researchers and librarians can easily see the changes to the content they are reading, which licenses apply to the content, see linked clinical trials, and more.

 Anyone can access metadata associated with Crossmark through our REST API, providing a myriad of opportunities for integration with other systems and analysis of changes to the scholarly record.

 How Crossmark works

-Obligations and fees for Crossmark
+Obligations for Crossmark

-Maintain your content and promptly register any updates
+Maintain your content and promptly register any updates.

-Include the Crossmark button on all digital formats (HTML, PDF, ePub)
+Include the Crossmark button on all digital formats (HTML, PDF, ePub).

-Implement Crossmark using the script provided by us
+Implement Crossmark using the script provided by us.

 Not alter the Crossmark button in any way other than adjusting its size.

 Implementing the Crossmark button involves technical changes to your website and production processes.
 Check that you have the necessarily expertise to implement these before you start.
 If not, you can start to deliver update metadata and implement the Crossmark button at a later point.